Stroke & Brain Aneurysm Center of Long Island

 Director Population Health Research Institute of New York at Catholic Health Services

 Kimon Bekelis, MD, is one of the most prominent researchers in stroke care and treatment in the nation.
-After receiving his medical degree from Dartmouth University, Dr. Bekelis studied as a postdoctoral research fellow in neurosurgery at Johns Hopkins Memorial in Baltimore.
-He completed his neurosurgery residency at Dartmouth-Hitchcock Medical Center, where he served as the chief resident, and his fellowship in cerebrovascular and endovascular neurosurgery at Thomas Jefferson University Hospital, one of the largest stroke centers in the country, Dr. Bekelis has authored more than 110 peer reviewed journal publications.
+After receiving his medical degree, Dr. Bekelis studied as a postdoctoral research fellow in neurosurgery at Johns Hopkins Memorial in Baltimore.
+He completed his neurosurgery residency at Dartmouth-Hitchcock Medical Center, where he served as the chief resident, and his fellowship in cerebrovascular and endovascular neurosurgery at Thomas Jefferson University Hospital, one of the largest stroke centers in the country.
+Dr. Bekelis has authored more than 110 peer reviewed journal publications.
 He is an award winning neurosurgeon and researcher who has performed more than 1,000 neuro-intervention procedures and has also developed two software applications on risk prediction.